 Instructions to the editor: Change the fifth paragraph of the clause as shown below

-If the Comprehensive Response Neighbor Report Request field of the FILS Request Parameters element of the Probe Request, the Probe Response or Beacon frame may include information of other BSSs, if the criteria as defined in 10.1.4.3.5.(Criteria to respond to probe request) are met for the included BSS.
+If the Comprehensive Response Neighbor Report Request field of the FILS Request Parameters element of the Probe Request is set to “1”, the Probe Response or Beacon frame may include information of other BSSs, if the criteria as defined in 10.1.4.3.5.(Criteria to respond to probe request) are met for the included BSS.
 The BSSs which information is included may have different primary channel as the responding STA.
 When The information of other BSSs is included, one in Reduced Neighbor Report element of the is added to Probe Response or Beacon frame per one reported BSS.